ml-archive/guidelines/README.md

  - Check for libraries included multiple times
  - Make sure you run the APK you ship at least once.
  - Upload keystore file to Google drive / Include password (https://drive.google.com/open?id=0B09IfosUwe8iSXVxUWR6am9wSmc)
+ - Does the app need to upgrade any database schemes / own fileformats? remember to test ALL possible upgrade paths.
+Write update hooks for sqlite db's etc.